aarnphm/aarnphm.github.io/content/thoughts/sparse crosscoders.md

 [^sne]: Chris Colah's [blog post](https://colah.github.io/posts/2015-01-Visualizing-Representations/) explains how t-SNE can be used to visualize collections of networks in a function space.

+Crosscoders learn shared dictionaries of interpretable concepts represented as latent directions in both base and fine-tuned models, allowing tracking of how concepts shift or emerge during fine-tuning.

+### challenges with model diffing

+**Exclusive feature polysemanticity**: Features exclusive to one model (not shared) tend to be more polysemantic and dense in their activations, making them difficult to interpret.
+This emerges from competition for limited feature capacity - since shared features can explain neuron activation patterns in both models, exclusive features must encode more information to justify their allocation [@minder2025overcoming].

+**L1 sparsity artifacts**: Standard crosscoders with L1 training loss can misattribute concepts as unique to the fine-tuned model when they actually exist in both models.
+Two specific issues:

+1. Features may appear exclusive when they're actually shared but represented differently
+2. Latent directions may be incorrectly identified as model-specific due to optimization dynamics

+**Latent scaling** provides more accurate measurement of each latent's presence across models to flag these issues.

+### BatchTopK loss for improved model diffing

+@minder2025overcoming shows that training crosscoders with BatchTopK loss (instead of L1) substantially mitigates polysemanticity and misattribution issues:

+- Finds more genuinely model-specific and highly interpretable concepts
+- Reduces false attribution of shared concepts as exclusive
+- Identifies chat-specific latents that are both interpretable and causally effective
+- Represents concepts like "false information" and "personal question" with nuanced preferences

+BatchTopK also discovers multiple refusal-related latents showing different refusal trigger patterns, advancing best practices for crosscoder-based model diffing.

+### model diff amplification

+Goodfire's approach for discovering rare, undesired behaviors: given logits before and after post-training, compute amplified logits as:

+$$
+\text{logits}_{\text{amplified}} = \text{logits}_{\text{after}} + \alpha(\text{logits}_{\text{after}} - \text{logits}_{\text{before}})
+$$

+where $\alpha > 0$.
+Sampling from amplified logits magnifies differences between models, surfacing rare failure modes that standard evaluations miss.

+## open-source implementations

+- [Anthropic's circuit tracer](https://github.com/safety-research/circuit-tracer): Full pipeline for training crosscoders and generating attribution graphs
+- [Neuronpedia interface](https://www.neuronpedia.org/gemma-2-2b/graph): Interactive exploration of crosscoder features
+- [Model diffing library](https://github.com/model-diffing/model-diffing): Tools for crosscoder-based model comparison

+see [[thoughts/circuit tracing]] for comprehensive tooling overview

 ## questions

 > How do features change over model training?
 When do they form?

 > As we make a model wider, do we get more features? or they are largely the same, packed less densely?

+> How can we detect when crosscoders are learning spurious exclusive features versus genuine model-specific concepts?